Stephen321/AStarThreading/README.md

 # AStarThreading
-*Using SDL_Threads to better improve the performance of many A\* pathfinding characters in large maps.*
+*Using SDL_Threads to better improve the performance of many A\* pathfinding characters in large maps.
+(Thread pool, job queue, worker threads).*

 A level is a grid with walls which block movement.
 The green square is a target for all the yellow squares.
 The green square randomly selects a target to pathfind towards.
 Yellow squares target the green square.
 Once all yellow squares have reached the green square, the next level begins.